sanjayy111/irctc-clone/README.md

 # 🚆 IRCTC Website Clone

 A modern clone of the **IRCTC website** that allows users to search for trains between two stations, check **PNR status**, and register or log in to manage their details.
-The project replicates key functionalities of the Indian Railways booking system using a **Node.js + MongoDB** backend and a **Tailwind CSS** front-end.
+The project replicates key functionalities of the Indian Railways train booking system using a **Node.js + MongoDB** backend and a **Tailwind CSS** front-end.

 ---